thoughtbot/capybara-webkit/README.md

 capybara-webkit depends on a WebKit implementation from Qt, a cross-platform development toolkit.
 You'll need to download the Qt libraries to build and install the gem.
-You can find instructions for downloading and installing QT on the
+You can find instructions for downloading and installing Qt on the
 [capybara-webkit wiki](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).
 capybara-webkit requires Qt version 4.8 or greater.